 Oberlin College’s Counseling Center is here to support the Oberlin community while we all adjust to COVID-19.
 The Counseling Center is open and eager to support you.
 We are providing all services through secure remote video (Zoom) to any registered student on-campus or residing in Ohio.
 Students out-of-state can receive consultation to help them access care in the community where they are currently residing.
 Due to state licensure laws, telemental health appointments can only be provided to students who are physically located in the state of Ohio.

 To make a counseling or psychiatry appointment, please call (440) 775-8470.
 If you are experiencing a crisis, daily crisis appointments will be provided at 11 a.m., Monday through Friday.

-We will also be offering Let’s Talk (see information below), a service that provides brief, drop-in consultations on Tuesdays and Fridays at 1:30-2:30 p.m. on a first-come, first-served basis.
+We will also be offering Let’s Talk (see information below), a service that provides brief, drop-in consultations from 1:30-2:30 p.m., Tuesdays and Fridays on a first-come, first-served basis.